How to Increase Your Intelligence

 With brain training and creativity practicing, new connections between neural cells are formed.
 Existing connections also become stronger.
 The brain learns to adapt and reorganise itself.
 This is known as neuroplasticity.
 The more our brain encounters new challenges, the more flexible it will be.

-Tips from Gamma: Try doodling books or building block puzzles for adults.
+Tips for Superlearners: Try doodling books or building block puzzles for adults.
 If you seek something more challenging and creative, consider learning to cook new recipes with exotic ingredients or drawing maps of your local areas.

 Crystallised intelligence is reflected in our lifetime knowledge and can definitely be improved through learning.